In A Long-Forgotten Room…

 “Ilsa Ilsanova,” says Jake, eyeing the small, dangerous woman as she steps from the shadows.
 She wears twin swords strapped across her back, blades that she wields with expert precision.
 A dark hood and a black velvet mask over her mouth and nose conceal much of her face, but her twinkling eyes suggest a hidden smirk beneath.

 “Calophanides, the mage.”

 “It’s wizard,” the pale, gangly man beside Ilsa replies.
 His mouth twists with scorn beneath his large, hooked nose.
-Mathos has attempted to explain the difference between the two terms to Jake, but his explanation hasn’t stuck.
+Mathos has attempted to explain the difference between the two terms to the swordarm, but his explanation hasn’t stuck.

 “If you say so,” says Jake, before his eyes move on the next man.
 Clad in the white robes of a cleric, the man bristles, preparing to be insulted.
 Instead, Jake pauses.
 “I always forget–”

 “Landen,” the man says, annoyed.
 “Cleric of Allway.”